Console war: Background and etymology

 The video game console market started in 1972 with the release of the first home console, the Magnavox Odyssey.
 As more manufacturers entered the market and technology improved, the market began to coalesce around releases of more advanced hardware every few years on a predictable cycle, which are typically grouped into generations.
 Since 1972, there have been nine console generations, with two to three dominant manufacturers controlling the marketplace.

 As with most industries without a single dominant leader, console manufacturers have marketed their products in a manner to highlight them in a more favorable manner compared to their competitors', or to focus on features that their competitors may lack, often in aggressive manners.
 For example, console manufacturers in the 1980s and 1990s heavily relied on the word size of the central processor unit, emphasizing that games had better capabilities with 16-bit processors over 8-bit ones.
 This type of aggressive marketing led video game journalists to call the competitive marketing a "war" or "battle" as early as August 1988.
 As each new console generation emerged with new marketing approaches, journalists and consumers continued to use variations of the "war" language, including "system wars" and "console wars".
 By the early 2000s, the term "console war" was most commonly used to describe heated competition between console manufacturers within any generation.

 Nintendo versus Sega

 While not the only console war, the rivalry between Sega and Nintendo for dominance of the North American video game market in the late 1980s and early 1990s is generally the most visible example of a console war.
-It established the use of aggressive marketing and advertising tactics by each company to try to gain control of the marketplace, and ended around 1995 when a new player, Sony, entered and disrupted the console space.
+It established the use of aggressive marketing and advertising tactics by each company to try to gain control of the marketplace, and ended around 1995 when a new competitor, Sony, entered and disrupted the console space.